SoftUni-Internal/interactive-content/EN/02-Interfaces-and-Abstraction/02-Abstraction.md

 Abstraction describes selecting data from a larger pool to show only **relevant** details of the object to the user.

-It helps to reduce programming complexity and efforts.
+It reduces programming complexity and efforts.

-It is one of the most important concepts of OOPs.
+It is one of the most important concepts of OOP.

-There are 2 ways we can achieve **abstraction** in Java:
+There are **two** ways we can achieve **abstraction** in Java:

 - Using **abstract** classes